damigreen/greenm-coin/README.md

 ## Description

 A banking application that allows you easily send and receive funds at the tap of your fingers.
+You can register on the app by providing your email and and a secure passsword.
+Provide your phone number for your account and register on the portal.

+These project is implemented useing react js for the front-end and express js on the bsckend.
+User authentication is required to send and receive funds as it requires you to sign up to perform transactions on the dashboard.

+Users can also check their transacion history on the application interface and sign off whenever they are through with their transactions

 These project was developed by Damilola Faseun for the Veegil full stack developer internship test.

 ## Features